 The Red Mage class.
 Seriously, just read their description.

-Final Fantasy Tactics A 2 has a class explicitly designed for this trope; Scholars have an ability that combines mid-level magic with physical attacks.
+Final Fantasy Tactics A2 has a class explicitly designed for this trope; Scholars have an ability that combines mid-level magic with physical attacks.
+Of course, Scholar is a Nu Mou-exclusive class, and that's the physically weakest race.
+Also Spellblades, who enchant their swords to cause status effects.

 The Knight and Ninja class changes from Final Fantasy I qualify as well, since they gain minor white and Black Magic abilities, respectively.
 They still focus primarily on physical attacks, though.